 The Government regularly reviews the coverage and frequency of targeted group testing and if such testing should be publicly funded based on the latest epidemic risk assessment.
 A spokesman for the FHB said that the provision of free tests for targeted groups involves the use of public resources.
 Given that the Government must uphold the principle of effective use of resources, public money should only be used to subsidise individual eligible persons for taking nucleic acid tests in very exceptional situations.

-The spokesman reiterated that the two vaccines currently recognised in Hong Kong are safe and effective, giving protection to the vaccinated persons and those around them.
+The spokesman reiterated that the two COVID-19 vaccines currently recognised in Hong Kong are safe and effective, giving protection to the vaccinated persons and those around them.
 The vaccines have been received by billions of people worldwide and getting vaccination is the best way to fight the virus.
 Except for those with contraindications, most people are fit for vaccination.
-Currently, all Hong Kong residents aged 12 or above are eligible for receiving free vaccination.
+At present, all Hong Kong residents aged 5 or above are eligible for receiving free COVID-19 vaccination.
 The Government calls on the public to treasure the vaccine supply in Hong Kong and get vaccinated as soon as possible.

 (i) Persons who are unfit to receive COVID-19 vaccination because of health reasons are required to present a relevant medical certificate;

 (ii) persons who are vaccinated (i.e. have received the first dose of COVID-19 vaccine, or received the second dose but have not yet passed 14 days, or completed a vaccination course of two doses) should present a relevant vaccination record (such as by downloading their electronic vaccination records or saving the printouts of their vaccination records to their mobile phones, or bringing along the printouts or copies of their vaccination records); and

 (iii) certain groups should also present card/letter/document proof issued by relevant organisations for verification of identity.